 So as an aside trip from visiting the best beaches in Phuket, Krabi should not be missed.
 It offers something different to the usual tourist destinations out of Phuket being Phi Phi Islands and Phang Nga Bay.

-If you have limited time and are unable to spend a night or two in Krabi, a great way to see the highlights of Krabi in one day out of Phuket is the Krabi Island tour operated by Simba.
+If you have limited time and are unable to spend a stunning night or two in Krabi, a great way to see the highlights of Krabi in one day out of Phuket is the Krabi Island tour operated by Simba.
 We are the only tour company operating a day tour to Railay Beach Krabi out of Phuket and we are proud to share with you on this tour the amazing sites of Krabi.
 Arrive at Koh Hong National Park before the crowds as our first stop.
-This is a truly beautiful beach and you’ll be so glad you got out of bed so early to experience this amazing national park all to yourself (tour departs at 630am).
+This is a truly beautiful beach, a paradise on earth, and you’ll be so glad you got out of bed so early to experience this amazing national park all to yourself (tour departs at 630am).

-Following on from breakfast on the beach is a visit to the intriguing Koh Hong Lagoon, then a snorkeling stop nearby Chicken Island before we arrive at what we believe to be the best beach in Krabi, Phranang Beach.
+Following on from breakfast on the beach is a visit to the intriguing Koh Hong Lagoon, then snorkeling stop nearby Chicken Island before we arrive at what we believe to be the best beach in Krabi, Phranang Beach.
 Here you will find the most amazing small beach with an enormous and spectacular limestone rock face towering over this beautiful landscape.
 Look out for the peculiar display of phallic objects in a small cave.
 A local fisherman’s tradition of days gone by.